Free consultation

 Exceptions to the Illinois Statute of Limitations

-If a medical professional such as a nurse or doctor or health care agency purposely withholds information in order to conceal improper care or negligence, the statute of limitations is changed from two years to five years from the date the injury or illness is discovered.
+If a healthcare provider or agency intentionally hides information to conceal negligence, the statute of limitations extends to five years from the date the injury or illness is discovered.

-Finally, if a patient becomes so incapacitated that they are unable to file a claim, the statute of limitations will not begin until this disability is no longer present and the individual can physically proceed with the lawsuit.
+If a patient is incapacitated and unable to file a claim, the statute of limitations is paused until the disability is resolved and they can proceed with the lawsuit.

 Contact Our Chicago Medical Malpractice Attorney Today